bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-22-deep-learning-human-mind-for-automated-visual-classification.md

 **Paper Link:** [http://openaccess.thecvf.com/content_cvpr_2017/papers/Spampinato_Deep_Learning_Human_CVPR_2017_paper.pdf](http://openaccess.thecvf.com/content_cvpr_2017/papers/Spampinato_Deep_Learning_Human_CVPR_2017_paper.pdf "http://openaccess.thecvf.com/content_cvpr_2017/papers/Spampinato_Deep_Learning_Human_CVPR_2017_paper.pdf")

 **Tasks:**

 1. Acquire the dataset from the sources mentioned by the authors in the paper.
 2. Implement the RNN and autoencoder network to classify images into the 40 ImageNet classes
 3. Bonus: Also implement the transfer of learnt categories to the CNN as mentioned in the paper.
 4. Strictly DO NOT use any pre-exisiting implementations of this paper.
 Use a different framework.

+**ID:** 124